Title IX

 Gender Discrimination and Sexual Harassment: Including Sexual Assault, Dating Violence, Domestic Violence, Stalking, and Retaliation

-Sexual harassment, sexual assault, dating and domestic violence, and stalking are forms of sex discrimination, which are prohibited under Title IX and by ICA policy.
-Any member of the campus community, guest, or visitor who acts to deny, deprive, or limit the educational, employment, residential, or social access, opportunities, and/or benefits of any member of the ICA community on the basis of sex is in violation of the Gender Discrimination and Sexual Harassment Policy.
-Any person may report sex discrimination (whether or not the person reporting is the person alleged to have experienced the conduct), in person, by mail, by telephone, by video, or by email, using the contact information listed below.
+Interlochen Arts Group (IAG) and the associated boarding school Interlochen Arts Academy (IAA) adhere to all federal, state, and local civil rights laws prohibiting sex discrimination and sex-based harassment in employment and education.
+IAG does not discriminate in its admissions practices, in its employment practices, or in its educational programs or activities on the basis of sex/gender.
+As a recipient of federal financial assistance for education activities, IAG is required by Title IX of the Education Amendments of 1972 to ensure that all of its education programs and activities do not discriminate on the basis of sex/gender.
+Sex includes: sex, sex stereotypes, gender identity, gender expression, sexual orientation, and pregnancy or parenting status.
+IAG also prohibits retaliation against any person opposing discrimination or participating in any discrimination investigation or complaint process internal or external to the institution.
+Sexual harassment, sexual assault, dating and domestic violence, and stalking are forms of sex discrimination, which are prohibited under Title IX and by IAG policy.
+Any member of the campus community, guest, or visitor who acts to deny, deprive, or limit the educational, employment, residential, or social access, opportunities and/or benefits of any member of the IAG community on the basis of sex is in violation of the Gender Discrimination and Sexual Harassment Policy.
+Any person may report sex discrimination (whether or not the person reporting is the person alleged to have experienced the conduct), in person, by mail, by telephone, by video, or by email, using the contact information listed for the Title IX Coordinator (below).
 A report may be made at any time (including during non-business hours).

 A person may also file a complaint with the appropriate federal, state, or local agency within the time frame required by law.
 Depending upon the nature of the complaint, the appropriate agency may be the federal Equal Employment Opportunity Commission (EEOC), or the Office for Civil Rights (OCR) of the U.S. Department of Education